 Please note that because of the differences in curriculum among law schools, students who are admitted on a transfer basis may not receive full credit for courses taken at the law schools from which they are transferring.

 Students currently enrolled in other Association of American Law School member schools may be admitted to Northwestern as visiting students for a single term or an academic year.

 To be considered, you must submit a Visiting Student application, a transcript from the law school in which you are a candidate for a degree, recommendations from two faculty members, and any additional information required by Northwestern Law.
 Visiting students are not considered candidates for degrees from Northwestern.

 The application deadline for entry in the Fall semester is August 1; the deadline for entry in the Spring semester is December 1.

-Visiting students are eligible to use resources in the Center for Career Strategy and Advancement.
+Visiting students are eligible to use resources in the Career Strategy Center.
 Students may attend workshops and presentations and make use of the career library and the Web site.
 Visiting students are not eligible to participate in Northwestern’s On-Campus Interview (OCI) program.
 We encourage visiting students to make use of their law school’s formal recruitment programs and career office for supplemental resources.